jquack/robotics-with-micropython-jan2026/README.md

 Re-watch [this YouTube stream](link)

 ## Credits
-This workshop was set up by @pyladiesams and {your GitHub handler}
+This workshop was set up by @pyladiesams and @jquack

 ## Appendix
 ### Pre-Commit Hooks